“Make sure it is hard and that it lasts a long time!”

 The Book of Metal

 Just like mom always said, “it’s what’s on the inside that counts!”
 What your bolt is made out of really matters if you want it to last a long time.
 Most of the bolts you see on the shelf at the local hardware store are not going to make it more than a few seasons.
 And you can’t just buy whatever you want on any bolt-specific online retailer, even if they market directly to climbers.
-Some sell zinc plated hardware without being very very clear it should only be used for indoor gyms or very, very, very dry desserts.
+Some sell zinc plated hardware without being very very clear it should only be used for indoor gyms or very, very, very dry deserts.

 Zinc